From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Power System Network Reduction

 \subsection{Projecting Network Reductions onto the Original Network}

 After solving Step (1) of a reduced CEP model, we need to map the new investments in generation, storage, and transmission back to the original full-resolution model.
 For any new generation or storage investment in the reduced model, if there is only one possible bus in the original model, either due to land-use constraints or generator availability, then it is trivial to map the new investments back to the original network.
+For example, in Figure \ref{fig:merge_diagram}, if solar PV is only allowed to be built at bus 3 and not at buses 1 or 2 due to land use constraints in the original model, then we can directly map solar PV investment at bus 1-3-2 in the reduced network to bus 3 in the original network.

-In the case where there are multiple possible buses in the original model that could correspond to a new generation or storage project, we consider several strategies.
+In the case where there are multiple possible buses in the original model that could correspond to a new generation or storage project in the reduced model, e.g., if solar PV investment is allowed at buses 2 or 3 in the above example, we consider two different strategies.
 One strategy is to distribute the new generation or storage among the possible buses, spread in proportion to the amount of capacity available at each of the buses, and fix these investments (``Map A'').
 The second strategy is to fix the total amount of investment (of the given generation or storage type) among the possible buses and allow for the re-optimization of exact locations in Step (2) (``Map B'').
-The re-optimization of investment locations in Step (2) gives the coarser resolution models an opportunity to adjust to the higher resolution model, thus giving them the best possible opportunity to reach optimal results.
-As a third strategy, we consider allowing for a full re-optimization of all locations in the original system and only fix the aggregate generation and storage amounts by type (``Map C'').
+In the above example, if solar investment at bus 1-3-2 in the reduced model is 50 MW and we have equal capacity available for new solar PV at buses 2 and 3, Map A would correspond to fixing solar PV investment at 25 MW for both buses, and Map B would correspond to allowing for the re-optimization of solar PV investments at buses 2 and 3, with the constraint that they sum to 50 MW.
+For Map B, the re-optimization of investment locations in Step (2) gives the coarser resolution models an opportunity to adjust to the higher resolution model, thus giving them the best possible opportunity to reach optimal results.

+As an alternative to the geographically-constrained mapping approaches above, we also consider allowing for a full re-optimization of all locations in the original system and only fix the aggregate generation and storage amounts by type (``Map C'').
+For example, if the reduced model results in 10 GW of solar PV investment across the entire network, we only fix the total solar PV investment to be 10 GW but allow for a full re-optimization of the exact sizes and locations of the investments.
 This final method allows for an analysis of how different high-level choices from the different models can impact system costs and operation.

 For transmission line investments in the merged network, we map the components of merged lines back to the original network.
 For example, in Figure \ref{fig:merge_diagram}, if we invest in line A-C in the merged network, this investment can be mapped back to investing in lines A and C in the original network.
 For lines in the original network that do not appear in the merged network, we allow for a re-optimization of transmission investments.
 In Figure \ref{fig:merge_diagram}, we see an example of this at the radial line B, which does not appear in the merged network.